sagemathinc/cocalc/notes/april2014.md

 AFTER SWITCH:

+- [ ] need code to clear all quotas on reboot just in case...

 - [ ] add files to bup/projectid/conf/replicas.json with the replics for that project, which will be used by default in the future to determine replicas; of course database save info and buplocation will be used to *find the project* in the first place, with the default for new projects determined by consistent hashing.  rolling this out is only necessary when I add new nodes.
 Wait until after switch.